vippsas/vipps-ecom-api/how-it-works/vipps-ecom-api-howitworks.md

 Great!
 Now you know how the payment process works.

-Read all the technical details in the [Vipps eCommerce API Guide](../vipps-ecom-api.md)
+Read all the technical details in the [eCom API Guide](../vipps-ecom-api.md)